wokeupg/myportfolio/_pages/about.md

 Early on, I was driven to make an immediate impact.
 I recruited a team and entered our ECE 110 project into the university’s annual entrepreneurship competition.
 Over the course of a year, I learned firsthand the broad challenges of turning an idea into a business, and I discovered that the most rewarding part for me was the technical achievements in our prototype.

-A class in Discrete Structures introduced me to a love for logic and writing proofs.
+Around this time, a class in Discrete Structures introduced me to a love for logic and writing proofs.
 After many hours discussing problems, hypotheticals, and real-world applications with my professor, I was invited to pursue an independent study applying this logic to DeFi farming on CoinBase, a relatively new area with limited research.
 This experience set me up to love my algorithms and models of computation class and my cryptography class where I wrote proofs for secure websites.

 I concluded my college journey with my senior project: designing a pinball diagnostic machine.
 This project allowed me to combine my hardware and software skills and reflect on how much I had grown since my first project, seeing all my knowledge come together in a tangible, functional system.